1solation/python-codespaces/README.md

 Use this lightweight template to start a python project within a development container.
 Viewing in GitHub, select `Use this template` if creating a new repository.

+To run this in the cloud (on a throw-away virtual machine provided by GitHub) you can run it in GitHub Codespaces in 1 click.
+Then you'll be up and running with VS Code in the browser.

+To run this locally you will need docker & VS Code.
+Open the repo in VS Code & a pop up will appear to ask you if you want to reopen in a dev container & it will spin up the container for you automatically (so no need to worry about setting docker up for each person).
+See below for more in-depth Development Containers documentation.

 ## Features:

 Bundled with: